iarsystems/iar-risc-v-gd32v-eval/Examples/temperature-humidity/README.md

 Next, execute the program by selecting `Debug → Go (F5)`.

 Finally, grab the nearest fan or an air blower to change the temperature and watch the RGB LED and the LED bar update in accordance with the temperature/humidity sensor data.
+It might take a while for the changes take effect as measuring temperature and humidity is not an instantaneous operation.

 Depending on your weather conditions, you might have to adjust the fixed point _threshold_ values be able to see these variations.
+The _threshold_ values are expressed by a 1000x factor.
+For example, 25°C should be expressed as `25000`.

 | __Temperature threshold__ |  __Set when data is__                                          |
 | :--------------           | :-------------                                                 |